hyz-courses/CISC3014-IR-and-WebSearch-Project/README.md

 - To list all movies, type ``ls``.

 ### 4. If you want to run the crawler:
-- Please make sure that the ``SAVE_DATA`` trigger in the custom settings in the crawler file is set to False.
+- Please make sure that the ``SAVE_DATA`` trigger in the custom settings in either of the crawler file is set to ``False``.
 Otherwise, there will be duplicate rows of data since I have already stored some data into the excel file while preparing for the project.
-It should be pre-set to False anyways.
+It should be pre-set to ``False`` anyways.

 - If you run the first crawler, please notify that the webpage content might be changed as time passed.
 The content